syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 ## Exporting with taskbar template with event

 The PDF export functionality allows to export taskbar templates to an PDF document using [PdfQueryTaskbarInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryTaskbarInfo) event.
-Taskbar in the exported PDF document can be customized or formatted using the pdfQueryTaskbarInfo event for parent taskbar template, taskbar templates and milestone templates.
+Taskbar in the exported PDF document can be customized or formatted using the `PdfQueryTaskbarInfo` event for parent taskbar template, taskbar templates and milestone templates.

 ``` cshtml
 @using Syncfusion.Blazor.Gantt